Open Water

-Open Water is a site-specific research, oral history, and public art project about swimming and flooding.
-The project involves: swimming with people and groups in urban locations in and outside of the United States; conducting oral histories with swimmers and the public; co-creating and facilitating embodied shoreline encounters involving industrial and ecological history discussion, storytelling, plant and animal identification, and guided somatic movement; and transforming public urban spaces through stewardship and art making activities.
+Open Water is a site-specific embodied research, oral history, and public art project about swimming and flooding.
+The project involves: open water swimming alone and in groups; oral histories; somatic movement; archival research; printmaking; and transforming public urban spaces through stewardship and participatory art.

 Open Water explores / performs swimming as an embodied research method and examines political, cultural, ecological, and economic dimensions of water relationships and swimming practices across time and geography.